-Dru Barner Campground offers 48 campsites that are nestled in the forest just 6 miles from Georgetown, CA. The campground offers access to non-motorized trails, creeks and many features that were constructed during the Gold Rush in the mid-1850s.
-The campground is located at the 3,200 feet in elevation.
-The summers can be very warm.
-Portions of the campground have a canopy of trees, but many of the camp units have very little shade due to tree mortality.
-This campground was designed to meet the camping needs of equestrians, but it can also be used by tent, camper, trailer and recreational vehicles.
+Dru Barner Campground offers 48 campsites that are nestled in the forest just 6 miles from Georgetown, CA. The campground offers access to trails, creeks and is a short drive from some nearby reservoirs.
+This campground was designed for equestrians, but it can also be used by tent, camper, trailer and recreational vehicles.
 Common wildlife to the area includes turkeys, deer, bears, coyote and racoons.
 Portions of the campground have a canopy of trees, but many of the camp units have very little shade.

 Dru Barner Campground has camp units equipped with picnic tables and fire rings.
 The campground roads have gravel surfaces.
 Most of the parking spurs have gravel surfaces with others having dirt surfaces.
 The parking spurs vary in length to handle longer trailers and RVs to spurs for a car or truck with a short horse trailer.
 There is a group kitchen area equipped with two large barbecue grills, two serving tables, a large fire ring and 11 picnic tables that can be rented.
 Six of the camp units have large bear proof food containers that can hold two coolers.
 Some of the camp units have horse corrals nearby.
 There are also hitching posts near some of the restrooms and high line posts between camp sites.
 The campground has potable water from water faucets distributed throughout the campground.
 There is a two-unit flush restroom equipped with sinks.
 There are also two vault restrooms located in the northern portion of the campground.

-• This campground is also used for day-use facilities for staging non-motorized trail recreation.
-A day use fee is charged per vehicle.
+• This campground may also used for day-use facilities for staging non-motorized trail recreation.
+A day use fee is charged per vehicle

-• Drinking water is available in the campground.
+• Non-potable water is available in the campground.
 It is recommended that you bring your own drinking water

 Dru Barner Campground sits on a ridgeline of the Hornblende Mountains.
 To the north, Otter Creek has cut a forested canyon.
 To the south, there are the rolling ridges that surround Rock Creek.
 There are forests of Ponderosa pine, sugar pine, Douglas-fir, white fir and incense cedar with groups of black oak and madrone.
 This campground is about 15 miles west of Stumpy Meadows Reservoir.